 Many blocks can accept or output signals of any data or numeric type and dimensionality.
 Other blocks impose restrictions on the attributes of the signals that they can handle.

 In Simulink®, signals are the outputs of dynamic systems represented by blocks in a Simulink diagram and by the diagram itself.
 The lines in a block diagram represent mathematical relationships among the signals defined by the block diagram.
 For example, a line connecting the output of block A to the input of block B indicates that the signal output of B depends on the signal output of A.

 Simulink block diagrams represent signals with lines that have an arrowhead.
 The source of the signal corresponds to the block that writes to the signal during evaluation of its block methods (equations).
 The destinations of the signal are blocks that read the signal during the evaluation of the block methods (equations).

 Simulink signals are mathematical, not physical, entities.
 The lines in a block diagram represent mathematical, not physical, relationships among blocks.
 Simulink signals do not travel along the lines that connect blocks in the same way that electrical signals travel along a wire.
 Block diagrams do not represent physical connections between blocks.

 Create a signal by adding a source block to your model.
 For example, you can create a signal that varies sinusoidally with time by adding an instance of the Sine block from the Simulink Sources library into your model.
 For information about blocks that create signals in a model, see Sources .

-You can use the Signal & Scope Manager to create signals in your model without using blocks.
-For more information, see Signal and Scope Manager .
+You can use the Viewers and Generators Manager to create signals in your model without using blocks.
+For more information, see Viewers and Generators Manager .